 queer rhetorics, feminist rhetorics, multimodal and digital composition, cultural rhetorics

-My main main research interests center queer and feminist rhetorics, digital and multimodal rhetorics, and cultural rhetorics.
+My main main research interests center queer and feminist rhetorics, digital and multimodal rhetorics, writing centers, and cultural rhetorics.
 Most of my work focuses on queer multimodal composition, but I also engage in work on military wife identity construction and in writing center studies.
-While all three of these subjects might seem disparate, they are rooted in the cultural rhetorics concepts of story, relationality, and constellation.
+While all three of these subjects might seem disparate, they all are rooted in individual and community identity formation and world-building.

 MA in Rhetoric and Composition, Ohio University

 Dixon, Elise.
 "Uncomfortably Queer: Everyday Moments in the Writing Center."
-The Peer Review Journal.
-Forthcoming Oct 2017.
+The Peer Review Journal 2 (2017).

-Baldwin, Dianna, Lauren Brentnell, Elise Dixon, Jerrice Donelson, Kate Firestone, and Rachel Robinson.
+Lauren Brentnell, Elise Dixon, Jerrice Donnelson, Kate Firestone, and Rachel Robinson.
 "Big Happy Family: Constellating Writing Center Stories."
-The Peer Review.
-Forthcoming Spring 2018.
+The Peer Review Journal 3 (2018).